Floer theory for Lagrangian cobordisms: Introduction

 \subsubsection{Remarks about grading and orientation.}

-Most of the result here are stated for graded Lagrangian cobordisms.
-However, our methods apply in the ungraded cases as well.
-The only difference is that the long exact sequences in Corollary \ref{cor:posnegLES} and in Section \ref{sec:les} become exact triangles (the maps are ungraded or, alternatively, graded modulo the Maslov number).
+In order to define a graded theory, we need that $2c_1(P)=0$ and that all Lagrangian cobordisms have vanishing Maslov class.
+This implies that all Lagrangian cobordisms admit Maslov potentials; a particular choice of such a potential leads to the notion of a \emph{graded} Lagrangian cobordisms, for which $Cth(\Sigma_0,\Sigma_1)$ has a well-defined grading in $\Z$.
+See \cite{Seidel_Graded} for the closed case, which is similar.
+In general the grading must be taken in a (possibly trivial) cyclic group.
+Most of the result here are stated for graded Lagrangian cobordisms, but our methods apply to the ungraded cases as well.
+The only difference is that the long exact sequences in Section \ref{sec:les} become exact triangles.